 Many cases involving business owners can be resolved by reviewing their tax returns and adding these expenses and deductions as income.
 However, in some cases, it is necessary to hire a forensic accountant who will review all of the business’ financial documents and calculate the owner’s true income.

-According to the Michigan’s child support guidelines, extracurricular activities are covered by child support.
+According to the Michigan Child Support Formula, extracurricular activities are covered by child support.
 However, many parties agree to divide the costs of these expenses, in addition to the amount of child support, as long as the activities and expenses are approved by both parties.